-This weekend I’ll be joining many thousands on the streets of London to celebrate London Pride.
-The whole occasion is a fantasia of marching, waving, cheering, whooping and, of course, drinking.
-So often LGBTQ+ groups are portrayed in the flush of youth, partying hard and covered in glitter, and there will be *plenty* of glitter at Pride.
+June is Pride month.
+The whole occasion is normally a fantasia of marching, waving, cheering, whooping and, of course, drinking.
+So often LGBTQ+ groups are portrayed in the flush of youth, partying hard and covered in glitter, and there will be plenty of glitter at Pride events around the country.
 But there will also be a broad range of groups representing the many different dimensions, and often challenges, of LGBTQ+ life.

 One group which is often overlooked is LGBT carers.
 Carers UK estimate that there are 240,000 LGBTQ+ carers in the UK.
 These are people who look after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
 The care they give is unpaid, and yet our entire social care system relies on them.